CompuTec/wms-docs/user-guide/storage-units/su-pick-and-pack.md

   ![Batches](./media/Batches5.png)

 7. The Item row turns green After choosing a Batch and setting the whole quantity.
-If the whole quantity was set, the row stays grey, and on the upper right corner, there is an indication of picked/total quantity.
+If the whole quantity is set, the row stays grey, and in the upper right corner, there is an indication of the picked/total quantity.
 Click the save button after selecting the whole quantity.

 ![Storage Unit Details](./media/StorageUnitDetails_Selected5.png)